orbitalchicken/Roadmap/Triaged.md

 - can't install google chrome
 - appimage: When I download Molotov.Appimage and try to launch the file it fails.
 The same installation with Mint Cinnamon version 18.3 runs perfectly on my both laptops. -> chmod the file, and run it.. works perfectly.
 - Anydesk.
 Shortcut saved connection on desktop will not launch.
 Gives ' There was an error launching the application'.
 From within anydesk it starts normal.
+- In the default theme, approximately one pixel of the taskbar near the edge of the screen cannot properly select and switch the task list.
+- Mint-Y showing incorrect icons in check-boxes.
+Example: Nemo Preferences, select "Show advanced permissions in the file property dialogue".
+Now view the properties of a directory containing files.
+Initially, the file permissions will show [-] (correct).
+But clicking to change permissions results in [ ] -&gt; [🗸] -&gt; [🗸] (blank, check, check).
+The dash never shows up again leading one to think they enabled the permission, which they didn't.

 mate:
   - Windows Manager Metacity+Compton puts red line around app window